AustralianBioCommons/ables/participants/diann.md

 The workflow will enable rapid generation of unbiased quantitative data concerning the proteins present in high numbers of complex tissue samples, obtained for example under different dietary or genetic conditions.
 This will enable further mechanistic investigation of the phenotypes observed.

-Mouse species will be investigated during this project.

 [GitHub account](https://github.com/Sydney-Informatics-Hub/Scalable-DIA-NN).

 ## How is ABLeS supporting this work?